qri-io/rfcs/text/0026-starlark_expose.md

       ...
 ```

-Similarily to how `transform` gets the results of `download` by accessing `ctx.download`, the results of `expose` are available as `ctx.expose`.
+Similarly to how `transform` gets the results of `download` by accessing `ctx.download`, the results of `expose` are available as `ctx.expose`.
 This leads to a consistent access pattern, and also has the pleasant side-effect of not needing to change the signature of `download`.

 ### command-line